-- 11. Rule 47 of the UN Minimum Standard Rules for the Treatment of Prisoners (Nelson Mandela Rules) states that "the use of chains, irons or other instruments of restraint which are inherently degrading or painful shall be prohibited." - 12.
-Similarly, under Article 68.1 of the European Prison Rules, adopted by the Committee of Ministers of the Council of Europe, "the use of chains and irons shall be prohibited." - 13.
+- 11. Rule 47 of the UN Minimum Standard Rules for the Treatment of Prisoners (Nelson Mandela Rules) states that "the use of chains, irons or other instruments of restraint which are inherently degrading or painful shall be prohibited."
+72 - 12.
+Similarly, under Article 68.1 of the European Prison Rules, adopted by the Committee of Ministers of the Council of Europe, "The use of chains and irons shall be prohibited."
+73 - 13.
 Despite these restrictions, the manufacture and/or promotion by companies based in Council of Europe member States, of a range of inherently abusive restraints, has been reported during the 2014-18 period.
-The following restraints deserve particular attention. - 14.
-Fixed restraints: companies in at least three member States have manufactured and/or promoted, to the law enforcement community, hand or leg restraints designed to be attached to fixed objects.
+This includes: - 14.
+Fixed restraints: Companies in at least three member States have manufactured and/or promoted, to the law enforcement community, hand or leg restraints designed to be attached to fixed objects.
 For example, a company based in a member State has manufactured and continues to promote a restraint bracelet incorporating a single handcuff and a "stationary mount in the form of a rock bolt". - 15.
 According to the company information, this restraint device "allows you to restrict freedom of movement" of the detainee who will be "securely chained...to the wall."
-The company has also manufactured "Bouquet" bracelets for restraining up to five detainees together that allows the "possibility of fixing [a] group ... to a fixed support."
 The company has also manufactured "Bouquet" bracelets for restraining up to five detainees together that allows the "possibility of fixing [a] group ... to a fixed support." - 16.
-Weighted restraints: Companies in at least one member State have manufactured and/or promoted weighted restraints for use by law enforcement officials, at equipment trade fairs and/or on their websites.
+Weighted restraints: Companies in at least one Member State76 have manufactured and/or promoted fixed restraints for use by law enforcement officials, at equipment trade fairs and/or on their websites. - 17.
+In addition, a number of companies from third countries have promoted such products at arms and security trade fairs held in member States.
+For example, three Chinese companies promoted weighted leg irons attached by a chain to handcuffs during an arms fair in a Council of Europe member State in November 2017.